Kai2510/StabVSP/README.md

 # Usage, Examples and Standard Models

-Drop the `.stab` file and inertia file into one directory, and write the path into the variables in `StabVSP.ipynb`.
+Firstly, calculate aerodynamic derivatives in OpenVSP, and inertia using `Inertia.py`(optional if you only evaluate static stability).
+Then drop the `.stab` file and inertia file into one directory, and write the path into the variables in `StabVSP.ipynb`.
 Then run the `.ipynb` script.
+Skip the parts about inertia files if you only evaluate static stability.

-See `Examples` directory which includes a flying wing aircraft `Progress 6`, and a standard model in NASA report.
+See `Examples` directory which includes a flying wing aircraft `Progress 6`.
+Please refer to `.vsp3` and `.vspaero` file for the settings for stablity analysis settings in OpenVSP.

+A standard model in NASA report TM-4640 will be added in the future to.
 The comparison result of the aerodynamic derivatives between OpenVSP's VLM methods, VLM513's VLM methods and windtunnel test results are needed to be added.
 [VLM513](https://shi.buaa.edu.cn/songlei/zh_CN/jxzy/20673/content/1167.htm) is a MATLAB program developed by SONG Lei in BUAA which is more precise in calculating lateral aerodynamic derivatives.

 # Reference & Cite